Celebrating the Artistry of Quiltmaking & Mural Painting

 Mary Armstrong Hammond Memorial Quilt Mural

 The Paducah Quilt Murals board is pleased to announce that we have reached our goal for a community/worldwide friends’ sponsorship of a QUILT MURAL honoring the life of MARY ARMSTRONG HAMMOND.
-Stay tuned for upcoming progress posts as Lead Artist Char Downs recreates a painting of one of the vintage quilts from Mary's personal collection.
+Stop in at Pinecone Art Gallery, 421 N 7th Street, to see the mural in progress.
+Open daily – noon-5 pm.

 Donate to the Quilt City USA® Mural Project